whitwort/AWSTools/README.md

 # AWSTools

-Script tools for setting up bioinformatics data analysis runs on AWS
+The package contains tools that we've developed to support our data analysis workflows on AWS.